Camping has become popular in Ireland, north and south, especially with local travel restrictions in recent years.

 Hanging out in my Vango Banshee tent

-Like most, when planning your first camping trip, is the first thing we all think of buying is a tent.
-There are numerous options out there for you to choose from (I have four tents but always have tent envy at campsites from time to time!)
+Like most, when planning your first camping trip, we all think of buying a tent.
+You can choose from numerous options (I have four tents but always have tent envy at campsites from time to time!)

 - How many people will be sleeping in your tent?